jackm2983/cpe515finalproj/README.md

 make sim
 ```
 Go to the menu, click "f" for full sweep.
-Put whatever results you get into the /analysis/log.txt file.
+Copy and paste whatever results you get into the /analysis/log.txt file.
 Make sure you have python installed.

 If you don't already have matplotlib, do: